dalbay/JavaScript/Ch9_Managing_State_Information_and_Security/README.md

 // global variable
 var queryArray = [];

-function populateInfo() {
+// function to parse the query string and store the result in an array. function populateInfo() {
    // checks if the search property of the Location object has a value;
    if (location.search) {